Shekyl Stats

 GUI Wallet Integration

-The GUI wallet (shekyl-gui-wallet) depends on shekyl-wallet-rpc as a Rust library.
+The GUI wallet (shekyl-gui-wallet) depends on shekyl-engine-rpc as a Rust library.
 The integration layer is in wallet_bridge.rs:

 • WalletHandle: Mutex<Option<Wallet2>> — lazily initialized